micage/svgjstest/Readme.md

 Then type one of the following ...

 #### Vector2 Test
+Vector2 class that implements operations you can do with a pair of numbers.
+ES6 code.
+Uses [svg.js](https://github.com/svgdotjs/svg.js) for displaying the vectors.
 Starts devserver on port 3014 -> localhost:3014
 ```
 npm run vector2
 ```

 #### Tree Replication Test
-This has no GUI, only devtools console output
+This has no GUI, only devtools console output.
 Starts devserver on port 3015 -> localhost:3015
 ```
 npm run tree